jeffmli/TinderAutomation/README.md

 **Recall:** 44.61%

 Accuracy is just predicting whether I liked or disliked the image correctly.

-Precision, tells us "out of all the girls that my algorithm predicted were true, how many did I actually like?"
-A low precision score would mean my algorithm wouldn't be useful since most of the matches I get are girls I don't like.
+Precision, tells us "out of all the profiles that my algorithm predicted were true, how many did I actually like?"
+A low precision score would mean my algorithm wouldn't be useful since most of the matches I get are profiles I don't like.

-Recall, tells us "out of all the girls that I actually like, how many did the algorithm predict correctly?"
-This would tell me how picky the algorithm is.
-If this score is low, it means the algorithm is being too picky about the girls.
+Recall, tells us "out of all the profiles that I actually like, how many did the algorithm predict correctly?"
+If this score is low, it means the algorithm is being overly picky.

-You can see here the algorithm predicting on a photo of Scarlet Johansson:
+You can see here the algorithm predicting on Scarlet Johansson:

 ![Alt text](/img/scarlet_v2.png?raw=true "Optional Title")